Tert-Butylhydroquinone: Safety and regulation

 The European Food Safety Authority (EFSA) and the United States Food and Drug Administration (FDA) have evaluated TBHQ and determined that it is safe to consume at the concentration allowed in foods.
-The FDA and European Union both set an upper limit of 0.02% (200mg/kg) of the oil or fat content in foods.
+The FDA and European Union both set an upper limit of 0.02% (200 mg/kg) of the oil or fat content in foods.
 It has not been approved in Japan, hence import of food containing TBHQ for selling is not allowed in Japan as of 2007.

 At very high doses, it has some negative health effects on lab animals, such as producing precursors to stomach tumors and damage to DNA.
 A number of studies have shown that prolonged exposure to very high doses of TBHQ may be carcinogenic, especially for stomach tumors.
-Other studies, however, have shown opposite effects including inhibition against HCA-induced carcinogenesis (by depression of metabolic activation) for TBHQ and other phenolic antioxidants (TBHQ was one of several, and not the most potent) and reduction of nitrosamine-induced carcinogenesis (likely due to phase II enzyme induction via Nrf2).
+Other studies, however, have shown opposite effects, including inhibition against HCA-induced carcinogenesis (by depression of metabolic activation) for TBHQ and other phenolic antioxidants (TBHQ was one of several, and not the most potent) and reduction of nitrosamine-induced carcinogenesis (likely due to phase-II enzyme induction via Nrf2).
 The EFSA considers TBHQ to be noncarcinogenic.
 A 1986 review of scientific literature concerning the toxicity of TBHQ determined that a wide margin of safety exists between the levels of intake by humans and the doses that produce adverse effects in animal studies.

 In addition, TBHQ has been identified by high-throughput screening as having potential immunotoxic effects in 2021.
 It was previously reported in 2014 that TBHQ enhances allergy response in mice by promoting Th2 cells through Nrf2.

 Experiments on its genotoxicity at high doses are inconsistent.
 Its oxidized form TBBQ may be responsible for some toxic effects.
 There exists a wide margin of safety between food-additive doses and doses used in studies.

 There have been reports of vision disturbances in individuals exposed to this chemical.